PLSysSec/llvm-project-cet/clang/docs/ClangCommandLineReference.rst

 .. option:: -fxray-instrumentation-bundle=<arg>

 Select which XRay instrumentation points to emit.
-Options: all, none, function-entry, function-exit, function, custom.
-Default is 'all'.  'function' includes both 'function-entry' and 'function-exit'.
+Options: all, none, function, custom.
+Default is 'all'.

 .. option:: -fxray-link-deps